suriyun-production/mmorpg-kit-docs/docs/dedicates/digitalocean.md

 *   Then allow ports to make clients able to connect to servers
 ![](./img-digitalocean/026-open_ports.png)
-- Extra: Also Allow Port 7000.
-The same way shown above

 *   Then run the server with command `/root/Build.x86_64 -startCentralServer -startChatServer -startMapSpawnServer -startDatabaseServer`
 ![](./img-digitalocean/027-run_server.png)